adambocco/file_fantastic/README.md

 - Uploading files with the ability to modify, copy, replace, and remove them.
 - Multiple file uploader instances that can be granularly configured for usage in complex forms such as in a CMS.
 - Manage subset of a file system and view many files using `Paging` and `Directories` plugin.
-- File syncing between when handling multiple files being modified.
+- File syncing client and server when handling multiple files being modified, added, and removed.

 # Features